 “Most students,” he says, “are choosing the trucks with automatics now because the majority of trucking companies have made the change away from manual transmissions.
 The automatics allow new drivers to acquire the skills they need quicker.
 As another benefit, statistics are demonstrating that new drivers have fewer accidents when they are using trucks with automatic transmissions.”

 So where should you look to find a CDL course near you?
-There are a few great resources out there to find the best school for you, from the CVTA website to Climb’s list of ROI-evaluated partner schools!
+There are a few great resources out there to find the best school for you, from the CVTA website to Climb’s list of verified partner schools!

 Who are our partner schools for truck driving?